UPenn-CIT599/final-project-team-43-restaurant-app/README.md

 Employees: This interface will read from our back-end database about EmployeeList, and show their information such as: name, salary, attendant hours and on duty or not.
 And there’s a button on top of the page which enables manger to add new employees.

 Transaction: This interface help manager monitors transactions in the restaurant in a real-time manner.
-It’ll extract and select useful data from our database about transaction and show them on the page.

 Inventory: This interface help manager monitors inventory status for the stock in the restaurant in a real-time manner.
 It’ll extract and select useful data from our database about inventory and show them on the page.

+Initialization and behind the interface.
+When the program starts, the menu is populated by reading lines containing menu items, their component ingredients, and the amount of each ingredient contained in a typical serving.
+Using this data and information from the inventory database, the cost, sale price, and calorie content of each menu item is calculated for display on the menu and order page.

+Each time an order is placed, a new line is appended to the TransactionRecord.csv file.
+It captures information from the order, and it also records an order completion time, successful completion of the order and the name of the employee associated with the order.
+Some of this data can be conveniently viewed in the Transactions window.

+When the order is processed, the appropriate amount of the components of each menu item on the order is subtracted from inventory, so that new product may be purchased when inventory reaches a specified level.
+The inventory file is refreshed for view in the Manager interface.

 ### Tests

-Tbd
+There are several JUnit test classes: They are InventoryTest.java, EmployeeListTest.java, CustomerTest.java, CustomerOrderTest.java, OrderProcessorTest.java, MenuItemTester.java, InventoryReaderTest.java.
+Each test class implements a few tests.
+Tests are run using InventoryTestFile.csv. and CustomerOrdersTest.csv.
+MenuList.csv is also used.

 ## Built With